Infections in newborn babies

 Newborn babies sometimes develop infections because their immune systems are not mature enough to fight off the viruses and bacteria that can cause infections.

-It’s an obvious cause for concern as newborns can get ill very fast.
+It’s an obvious cause for concern as newborns can get ill very quickly.
 They can also respond very quickly to treatment.

 For bacterial infections babies will usually be given antibiotics.
 Antibiotics aren’t used for viral infections.
-There are some antiviral medicines that can be used for specific viral infections.
+There are some antiviral drugs that can be used for specific viral infections.

 Signs of an infection

 The signs for many infections are similar, so look out for:

 - Rash or skin colour change

 - Marked change in behaviour